work-git-baby/cs50_Django_Repo/Django_Practice.md

 # CS50 Markdown Tutorial
 >*Django is an extemely useful framework for making large-scale websites.
-It is quite comprehensive, so it's a good opportunity to me to practice markdown.*
+It is quite comprehensive, so it's a good opportunity for me to practice markdown by taking notes.*

 ## Getting started
 ### Initializing the first project

 First things first, add django to your python library.
 `pip install django`

 Then, you need to start a new project.
 In your terminal, run
 `django-admin startproject <PROJECT_NAME>`
 > Note, there is a difference between a **Project** and an **App**
 > A *project* is the overarching program and manages the overall layout.
 > An *app* is the individual website cluster.

 You can initialize the project without any project by running the following command:
 `python manage.py runserver`